 If the mother is living under destitution, she is entitled to maintenance under Section 125 of the Code of Criminal Procedure (crpc).
 She can claim maintenance from her son if he is capable of maintaining his mother.
 The court can fix a monthly allowance if the son has sufficient means and refuses to give financial support to his mother.

-The important question for consideration is whether stepmother can invoke section 125 against her stepson?
-The word mother includes the real mother.
+The crucial question for consideration is whether stepmother can invoke section 125 against her stepson?
+The word “mother” as used in Section 125 crpc, includes the real mother.
 The plain reading of section 125 infers that only the real mother can get monetary help from her son.

-But the Supreme Court is so many judgments held that section 125 is social legislation.
+But the Supreme Court, in so many judgments, has held that section 125 is social legislation.
 This section has a tremendous societal impact; hence, the court should make a liberal interpretation.
 The critical question is whether a childless stepmother should be left on the mercy of God, whereas her husband has died.

 In Kirtikant D. Vadodaria v.
 State of Gujrat (1996) 4 SCC 479; the Supreme Court has held that however section 125 is silent about the right to maintenance of stepmother, but this section needs to be interpreted liberally.
 The court further held that a childless stepmother is entitled to maintenance from her stepson under section 125 crpc.

-It is mandatory for invoking section 125 CrPC that the stepmother should be childless and has no source to maintain herself.
-Section 125 is special legislation enacted to save the life of wife, children and parents from destitution.
+It is mandatory for invoking section 125 CrPC that the stepmother must be childless and has no source to maintain herself.
+Section 125 is special legislation to save the life of a wife, children, and parents from destitution.
 Maintenance includes food, lodging, health care and supply of things manifested as essential for living.

-You should file an application before the first class Magistrate under section 125 CrPC.
-You must adduce these facts in the said application:
+Childless stepmother is entitled for maintenance from her stepson.
+Thus you should file an application before the first class Magistrate under section 125 CrPC along with these facts:

 - You are living in destitution and have no other source of income to maintain herself.